SeleniumHQ/docker-selenium/README.md

 #### Using `--link`
-This option can be used for a single host scenario (hub and nodes running in a single machine), but it is not recommended for longer term usage since this is a a docker [legacy feature](https://docs.docker.com/compose/compose-file/#links).
+This option can be used for a single host scenario (hub and nodes running in a single machine), but it is not recommended for longer term usage since this is a docker [legacy feature](https://docs.docker.com/compose/compose-file/#links).
 It could serve you as an option for a proof of concept, and for simplicity it is used in the examples shown from now on.

 ``` bash